spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/templates/README_templates.md

 zabbix_agent2 (Zabbix) 6.0.40

 ```

 Lets try to configure it.
 Go to zabbix server and add, Website certificate by Zabbix agent 2.

 Just follow the link for the actual configuration.
 We are using a self signed cert with IP as CN, so that is used in both fields.

-It will take 15 min before zabbix does GET CERT.
+It will take 15 min before zabbix does GET CERT or you can manually trigger the cert: get item,by pressing execute now

 check with openssl